rschneid1/ec463SWMiniProject/docs/TESTING.md

 Results: passed

-Description: Single-Sign-On requires authentication through Google users, and for this app, a G-mail account through the organization bu.edu was specifically required.
+Description: Single-Sign-On requires authentication through Google users, and for this app, a G-mail was specifically required.
 Any account that does not belong on this domain will not be able to access the app.
 Since sign-in process is handled by Google redirection, it is fast, reliable and secure.

 **Access to profile dashboard**: informative, clean, accessible